campus-experts/spring-2017/communities/plymouth-university/community-assessment.md

 ### Is your community made up only of computer science students?
 Are you OK with that?

-GDSoc is made up of computer scientists and aritsts, there is a large imbalance between engineers and designers within the society.
+GDSoc is made up of computer scientists and aritsts, there is a large imbalance between engineers (more) and designers (fewer) within the society.
 However as it is often run by members of the Computing & Games Dev course it's content is often more tailored towards engineers.

 I'd love to get more designers involved and also some first time programmers who aren't on comp sci courses!